 How to Use a Program to Write Text on the TI-84 Plus

-The Disp and Output commands for the TI-84 Plus are used to get a program to display text on the Home screen.
-Because each line of the Home screen can accommodate up to 16 characters, the wise programmer will limit all text items to no more than 16 characters.
+The Disp and Output commands on the TI-84 Plus calculator are used to get a program to display text on the Home screen.
+Because each line of the Home screen can accommodate up to 26 characters, the wise programmer will limit all text items to no more than 26 characters.
 A space counts as one character.

-The output of the program in the first picture is shown in the second picture.
-The ellipsis at the end of the second line in this picture indicates that the calculator could not display the whole line.
-(The calculator does not understand wrap around.)
-And worse than that, you cannot use
+The output of the program in the first screen is shown in the second screen.
+The ellipsis at the end of the second line in this screen indicates that the calculator could not display the whole line.
+(The calculator does not understand “wrap around.”)
+And worse than that, you can’t use

 to see what comes after that ellipsis.
-The remaining lines of this picture illustrate the solution to this problem.
+The remaining lines of this screen illustrate the solution to this problem.